 - Mood changes

 More severe symptoms may involve fever, chills, violent body shaking, sweating, body pain, and stomach aches.
 However, if a patient is under the care of a specialist, they can determine if a patient is getting dependent on a drug, and before it becomes severe, they change the treatment plan accordingly.
+Marijuana Edibles can also help to reduce these symptoms.
 With regards to Marijuana, dependency and addiction, it’s very rare as its use is regulated and monitored.

 What is the risk of addiction of Marijuana?